Unique Things to Do in Charleston

-One of the area’s most beautiful communities is the Old Village in Mount Pleasant, just a few minutes drive from downtown Charleston over the Ravenel Bridge.
-The heart of the community, Pitt Street, is renowned for its charming personality, small shops and historic homes as well as beautiful views of the harbor.
-Visit Out of Hand on Pitt Street for all your shopping needs including upscale clothing, shoes, makeup, floral services, gifts and home goods.
+One of the area’s most beautiful communities is the Old Village in Mount Pleasant, just a few minutes’ drive from downtown Charleston over the Ravenel Bridge.
+The heart of the community, Pitt Street, is renowned for its charming personality, small shops, and historic homes as well as beautiful views of the harbor.
+Visit Out of Hand on Pitt Street for all your shopping needs including upscale clothing, shoes, makeup, floral services, gifts, and home goods.
 This shop has it all.
 Stop in for a glass of wine and charcuterie at Leah’s Old Village Wine Shop offering more than 140 labels of wine.
-Or for a more nostagic experience, visit Pitt St Pharmacy complete with a soda fountain where you can grab a spot at the counter and order a grilled cheese and a milkshake.
+Or for a more nostalgic experience, visit Pitt St Pharmacy complete with a soda fountain where you can grab a spot at the counter and order a grilled cheese and a milkshake.
 The recently reopened Post House Inn and restaurant has been lovingly reinvented by the team at Basic Projects to reflect its historic charm but with thoughtful updates to the restaurant and rooms that are effortlessly chic and modern.

 Pitt Street Bridge

-And for views of the Sullivans Island lighthouse, Fort Moultrie and the Ravenel Bridge, you can’t beat the scenic Pitt Street Bridge Greenway, just a short drive from the center of the Old Village.
+And for views of the Sullivans Island lighthouse, Fort Moultrie, and the Ravenel Bridge, you can’t beat the scenic Pitt Street Bridge Greenway, just a short drive from the center of the Old Village.
 The pier was built in 1898 as a trolley bridge to and from Sullivan’s Island and was once the only way to travel from Mount Pleasant to the beaches.
 Most of the old bridge burned but there is a greenway that leads pedestrians and bicyclists to the old pilings that allowed people to cross the inlet more than a century ago.
-Walk along the Palmetto tree lined walkway leading up to the remains of the historic bridge, where fisherman gather to cast their lines.
+Walk along the Palmetto tree-lined walkway leading up to the remains of the historic bridge, where fisherman gather to cast their lines.

 Most visitors head straight for Magnolia Plantation or Boone Hall when they arrive in Charleston.
 Yet, if you want to avoid the crows (while touring one of the most scenic plantations in the state), we recommend visiting McLeod Plantation.

 Located on James Island, it’s a little further off the beaten path than our other beloved plantations.
-Tour the home, get a glimpse into the daily lives of enslaved African Americans that built this plantation, and learn about the plantation’s Civil War history.
+Tour the home, get a glimpse into the daily lives of enslaved African Americans who built this plantation, and learn about the plantation’s Civil War history.